jjcxdev/chambersmediaserver/jellyfin-library.md

 - S01E04 Bahld Harmon birthplace (disputed)
 - S01E05 I won.
 Zoom in.
 - S01E06 Happy Birthday, A Friend.
+- S01E07 I said to my dog, "How do you like my hippie shirt?"

 ### The Expanse (2015)